Ahmad Shah I: Foundation of Ahmedabad

 Ahmad Shah, while camping on the banks of the Sabarmati River, saw a hare chasing a dog.
-The sultan was intrigued by this and asked his spiritual adviser for explanation.
-The sage pointed out unique characteristics in the land which nurtured such rare qualities which turned a timid hare to chase a ferocious dog.
-Impressed by this, the sultan, who had been looking for a place to build his new capital in the centre of his domain.
-In the following year (1413–14 AD) Ahmad Shah defeated Asha Bhil, chief of Asawal.
-Ahmad Shah laid the foundation of the city at the site of Asawal on 26 February 1411 (at 1.20 pm, Thursday, the second day of Dhu al-Qi'dah, Hijri year 813) at Manek Burj.
+The sultan was intrigued by this and asked his spiritual adviser for explanation; the latter pointed out unique characteristics in the land which nurtured such rare qualities which turned a timid hare to chase a ferocious dog.
+The sultan, who had been looking for a place to build his new capital in the centre of his domain, was impressed by this.
+Ahmad Shah laid the foundation of the city at the site of Asawal on 26 February 1411 (at 1:20 pm, Thursday, the second day of Dhu al-Qi'dah, Hijri year 813) at Manek Burj.
 He chose it as the new capital on 4 March 1411.
-Ahmad Shah, in honour of four Ahmads: himself, his religious teacher Shaikh Ahmad Khattu Ganj Baksh, and two others, Kazi Ahmad and Malik Ahmad, named it Ahmedabad.
+Ahmad Shah named it Ahmedabad, in honour of four Ahmads: himself, his religious teacher Shaikh Ahmad Khattu Ganj Baksh, and two others, Kazi Ahmad and Malik Ahmad.
 (Note: Shaikh Ahmad Khattu is buried at Sarkhej Roza.
 Kazi Ahmad is buried at Patan and Malik Ahmad is buried near Kalupur Gate in Ahmedabad.)
 The new capital was surrounded by the Bhadra Fort.

+In the following year (1413–14 AD) Ahmad Shah defeated Asha Bhil, chief of Asawal.
 He built Ahmad Shah's Mosque and Jama Mosque (1424) in Ahmedabad.